 Some other numbers to consider:

-• 518-thousand – the approximate number of Fletcher’s Original Corny Dogs sold;
+• 518,000 Fletcher’s Original Corny Dogs were sold.

 Although the part of the fair that people see is the three-week stretch starting in September, the organizing, vendor-vetting, and planning is year-round.
-Consider that for this city-within-a-city to pop up in Fair Park, organizers need: governance — state and federal regulations need to be followed to avoid food and safety violations; public safety – the fair contracts with the city to provide emergency services; and financial services — millions of dollars in cash and credit card transactions are logged for food and mementos.
+For this city-within-a-city to pop up in Fair Park, organizers need:

-“I’m not sure I really knew what it meant to be a consultant in computer programming, but it was obvious pretty quickly that I was not going to be the one to find the missing period in a line of code,” says Schuder.
+“I’m not sure I really knew what it meant to be a consultant in computer programming, but it was obvious pretty quickly that I was not going to be the one to find the missing period in a line of code,” said Schuder.

 But she was great at project management and decided to lean into that, earning her master’s degree in public relations.
 She used her writing and people skills at communications agencies and The Dallas Opera, all the while keeping her network “warm.”
 She chatted with people about ideas and opportunities that might better align with her skills and interests.
 But the State Fair of Texas?
 That wasn’t on her bingo card.